Welcome to my Blog about a city centre park in Malaga, Andalucía, southern Spain

-It’s for Costa del Sol tourists, independent travellers, cruise ship visitors, historians, gardeners, horticultural professionals, local residents.
-For anyone who has stumbled across this park, anyone who is familiar with it, and for anyone who is planning a visit to Malaga or who just wants to discover more about its fascinating history, its plants, and its place in Malaga life.
+For anyone who is familiar with this park, anyone who has stumbled across it on their travels, and for anyone who is planning a visit to Malaga or who just wants to discover more about its fascinating history, its plants, and its place in Malaga life.

 The area has a wealth of important botanical plantings, bizarrely located in a busy urban environment.
 In 2011 I received a Royal Horticultural Society Coke Trust Bursary to part fund a study trip into the History, Design, Planting and Redevelopment of the area.
 I produced a brief written report for the RHS, but felt frustrated at the lack of public information available for tourists and horticulturalists about a park with such a distinguished history and an exciting future.

-So I’d like to share as much as I can – photos, news, maps, historical anecdotes, plant lists, and botanical plant profiles – through this site, and also through a Facebook page at http://www.facebook.com/parquemalaga.
+So I decided to share as much as I can – photos, news, maps, historical anecdotes, plant lists, and botanical plant profiles – through this site, and also through a Facebook page at http://www.facebook.com/parquemalaga.

 All of the photos on this blog are my own, except for the historical photos where stated.
 I’ve also added several youtube videos to the site to give the visitor a much better impression of the area.
 Here’s the first, from the excellent travel website http://www.viajamalaga.com.
-For everything else, just click on the drop down menu above !
+For everything else, just click on the links in the menu !

 I hope it’s of interest and I welcome your comments.